 Students entering the College must satisfy all entrance requirements for the University as outlined in the Admission section in this bulletin.
-In addition, some departments list further requirements for admission into certain major programs.
+Some departments list further requirements for admission into certain major programs.
 Concerning these the respective departmental sections in this bulletin should be consulted.